-The right colour palette and appropriately diversified elements in the design are only half the battle.
-What distinguishes great graphic design from average?
+The right colour palette and proper balance between elements in the design are only half the battle.
+What distinguishes great graphic design from an average project?
 Composition!
 The rules of composition will help you build a photo, pattern or illustration that will attract the attention of everyone who just glances at them.
 Check what rules of composition will help you in designing seamless patterns!

 8 rules of composition worth remembering